 Making whipped coffee with instant coffee remains the fastest way to do it.
 Whipped coffee with espresso comes close in terms of time but the foam is not as thick and fluffy as with instant coffee.

 Making whipped coffee with regular takes a bit of time but yields a foam that is nearly as good as when using instant coffee.
-This is an alternative way of making dalgona coffee when you do not have instant coffee.
+Using regular coffee is an alternative way of making whipped coffee without instant coffee.

 Can You Store Whipped Coffee?

 Yes, the fluffy whipped coffee without milk can last up to one week in a closed container in the fridge.
-When you are ready to use it, you can whip it again to improve the foam.
+When you are ready to use it, simply whip it again to improve the foam.

 However, whipped coffee that is already mixed with milk tends to melt within hours so you may want to drink it within a few hours.